Ironwood Forest National Monument

-Ironwood Forest National Monument is located in the Sonoran Desert of Arizona.
-Created by Bill Clinton by Presidential Proclamation 7320 on June 9, 2000, the monument is managed by the Bureau of Land Management, an agency within the United States Department of the Interior.
-The monument covers 129,055 acres, of which 59,573 acres are non-federal and include private land holdings and Arizona State School Trust lands.
+Ironwood Forest National Monument is a national monument in Arizona managed by the Bureau of Land Management.
+It was created on June 9, 2000 through presidential proclamation 7320 and is located in the Sonoran Desert, west of Tucson, Arizona.
+It covers 129,055 acres, of which 59,573 acres are non-federal and include private land holdings and Arizona State School Trust lands.
+It is used for recreation, cattle grazing, mining, although new mining claims and motorized off-road travel are prohibited by the establishing Proclamation.